 Annual Meeting.-This Division continues to be responsible for all Annual Meeting hotel arrangements, exclusive of housing.
-This includes planning and allocating space for meetings, staffing and operating registration and workroom, providing special equipment, and arranging the Annual Banquet and special meal functions.
-This Division has printed and disseminated Annual Meeting preregistration information and invitations and maintained data processed preregistration counts according to individual sessions.
+This includes planning and allocating space for meetings, staffing and operating registration and workroom, providing special equipment, and Annual Banquet arrangements and special meal functions.
+This Division has printed and disseminated Annual Meeting pre-registration information and invitations and maintained data processed pre-registration counts according to individual sessions.

-Other Meetings.-At the request of committees and staff, this Division makes arrangements for meetings throughout the year.
-The extent of this activity in 1967-68 is shown by the following list of meetings.
+Other meetings. -- At the request of committees and staff, this Division makes arrangements for meetings throughout the year.
+The extent of this activity over the past year is shown in the following summary: